top of page

 Visit Us

-what are orthoses?
+what are orthoses and prostheses?

 Our clients vary greatly, and while some share common pathologies and diagnoses, their individual requirements can be quite unique.
 Many of our clients are looking for a solution to help overcome the limitations resulting from acute fractures, sports injuries or chronic pain.
 Our clients with Scoliosis usually require bracing for the duration of growth of the spine, to prevent progression or even correct a curvature in the spine.
 Others require long term support to improve mobility restrictions caused by cerebral palsy, spina bifida, CMT, polio, stroke, acquired brain injury, multiple sclerosis, muscular dystrophy, arthritis, spinal cord injury or peripheral nerve damage, among others.

-who uses orthoses?
+who uses orthoses and prostheses?

 Assessment

 During an assessment, we learn all about you!
-This assessment begins your personalised service at Interface Orthotics, and helps us plan the right prescription for you.
+This assessment begins your personalised service at Interface Technology, and helps us plan the right prescription for you.
 These assessments look different for everyone and can vary based on your available funding.

 Casting